kbskbs0605/kbskbs0605.github.io/_pages/about.md

   One of the design choices in dataset distillation is the number of images/class.
 Obviously, higher image/class mean higher performance.
 However, the performance changes are not linear with the images/class.
 Me and my collegue aims to tackle this problem with advisory from professor Bumsub Ham.

   Apart from current study, I am also developing interest in Medical AI.
 It seems intriguing to actually apply and develop AI models for specific purposes.

   I developed familiarity in CT reconstruction images and recently found research topics that mitigates defective instances in CT images.

-  This is a demonstration of what I studied in Bio-Electrical Engineering class.
-A defective instance of patient moving during the CT scan.
+  This is a demonstration of what I studied in Bio-Electrical Engineering class, a defective instance of patient moving during the CT scan.

 ![Editing a markdown file for a talk](/images/animated_image.gif)

+  I am looking forward to contribution in Medical Imaging AI research community, such as mitigating noises in Low-Dose CT images.